geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab5_Ex2_Telemetry.md

 The Office Telemetry Processor runs on one or more computers and collects inventory, usage, and health data from a shared folder and imports the data to a SQL Server database controlled by your organization (the data is NOT sent to Microsoft).
 The processor is installed as a Windows service named "Office Telemetry Processor."

-In this task, you will continue to be logged into LON-CL1 as Adam Hobbs, and you will install the Telemetry Processor so that Adatum can begin collecting data as part of its Office Telemetry pilot project.
+In this task, you will continue to be logged into the Client 1 VM as Adam Hobbs, and you will install the Telemetry Processor so that Adatum can begin collecting data as part of its Office Telemetry pilot project.

 1. After having completed the previous task, you should still be on the Client 1 VM (LON-CL1) and logged in as Adam Hobbs.